 A population of just a couple dozen residents today, this tiny community is truly Where the World Came Full Circle.
 It is the place where humanity met for the very first time, an event more than 100,000 years in the making.
 When the continents broke apart, people went left and people went right.
 Europeans reached Iceland and then Greenland and finally settled at L’Anse aux Meadows.
 It was there they met those who went right, our indigenous population of Newfoundland and Labrador.
-We have documentation of 5,000 years of their presence, only to connect for the first time 1,000 years ago with those who went left.
+We have documentation of more than 5,000 years of their presence, only to connect for the first time 1,000 years ago with those who went left.
 This is the much bigger story of this ancient and meaningful place that must be told.

 L’Anse Aux Meadows UNESCO Site